-I went to see my all-time-favourite musical last night and bawled like a baby.
+I went to see my all-time-favorite musical last night and bawled like a baby.
 The new restaged version of Les Miserables is touring in celebration of the show's 25th anniversary.
 I have seen a production of this show on almost every continent, and have, on more than one occasion, been the last nostalgic fan blubbering in the stalls!
-Polite ushers from theatres far and wide have had to politely ask me to vacate the theatre as I stared longingly into the curtain praying for an encore.
+Polite ushers from theaters far and wide have had to politely ask me to vacate the theatre as I stared longingly into the curtain praying for an encore.

 Last night's performance was not the best production I have seen.
 The show was too big for the theatre and I am not a fan of that modern clipped singing style that this production's musical director seemed to be championing.
 At one point, I thought Epinone was going to bust out into a Brittany Spears version of The Star Spangled Banner!
 But maybe I am just too much of a purist.

 Having said that, I thoroughly enjoyed myself -- there were some beautiful moments in this production and I had more than a few lumps in my throat.
 There is just something about the incredible evocative music that brings people to their feet.
 I found myself marvelling at what a chorus of passionate human voices can do for the soul.
-I wept for the meadows of France, just as I have many times before; and despite my issues with this "American Idol Style" remount, I was in HEAVEN.
+I wept for the meadows of France, just as I have many times before; and despite my issues with this "American Idol Style" remount, I was in heaven.

 Theatre is just my "cream on the top" in life.
 Something magical happens with that energetic exchange between performer and audience that cannot be replicated by any other medium.
 I felt grateful, privileged and humbled to be in the audience last night.
 Wow, some people are talented!